-Following the Diocese of Chester Guidelines for Religious Education, the majority of work in Religious Education will be based on the Christian faith with the introduction of one other major world religion - Sikhism - at Key Stage 1, and then the study of Judaism and Sikhism at Key Stage 2.
+Following the Diocese of Chester Guidelines for Religious Education, through Questful RE, the majority of work in Religious Education will be based on the Christian faith with the introduction of other world faiths Judaism, Islam, Sikhism and Hinduism throughout their time at school.
+The current provision is 80% Christianity and 20% other world faiths, with an aim to make this 70% to 30% within the next two-year cycle.